innkeeper77/service9/IRC_BOT/README.md

 ## IRC BOT
 This bot currently checks each message received in the chat for the list of banned words and if the 'chatter' uses banned words, reprimands them.
 It also tracks a trailing time range of chat messages and updates the list in real time.
+If the user spams chat, it reprimands them.

 ### File Structure
 * [bot.py](./bot.py)